block-core/blockcore/Documentation/proof-of-stake.md

 #### Stake Grinding

-Stake grinding is a class of attack where a validator performs some computation or takes some other step to try to bias the randomness in their own favor
+Stake grinding is a class of attack where a validator performs some computation or takes some other step to try to bias the randomness in their own favour.

 In a stake grinding attack, the attacker has a small amount of stake and goes through the history of the blockchain and finds places where their stake wins a block.
 In order to consecutively win, they modify the next block header until some stake they own wins once again.